physicophilic/latex-in-vim/regex.md

 ## Sample text

-The purpose of our lives is to be happy. — Dalai Lama Life is what happens when you’re busy making other plans. — John Lennon Your time is limited, so don't waste it living someone else's life. – Steve Jobs
+The purpose of our lives dog cat be happy. — Dalai Lama Life dog what happens when you’re busy making other plans. — John Lennon Your time dog limited, so don't waste it living someone else's life. – Steve Jobs

+`s/\([A-Z])\/\l\1/g`

 - [Normal replacements] (`s/word/some_other_word/g`)
 - [Delete all the capitals] (`s/[A-Z]//g`)